Last Updated on

 There’s a bit of confusion about this.
 If Christmas Day is the first day of Christmas (which makes sense), then twelfth night is 5 January.
 But some maintain that the twelve days of Christmas begin on Boxing Day and end on 6 January, which is twelfth night.
 6 January is the Christian festival of Epiphany, traditionally marking the arrival of the magi, or three kings, at Bethlehem.
 The Epiphany meant that the person of Christ was revealed, or manifested, to the magi; today, we use the word in the sense of meaning a great revelation.

-Twelfth night used to mark the end of winter and be a time of great celebration and feasting.
+Twelfth night used to mark the end of winter and be a time of very great celebration and feasting.
 It still is in some countries, but it has largely fallen into disuse in Britain and many of its traditions – like Christmas cake – have transferred to Christmas Day.
-Perhaps most people remember twelfth night as the day when the decorations are meant to come down.
+A Twelfth Cake was eaten at a Twelfth night party and was originally an iced and decorated heavy fruit dough.

 A variety of explanations are given for the origins of the song, ‘The Twelve days of Christmas’.
 It dates from at least the 18th century, it’s probable that some meaning was attached to each of the gifts – and there are different versions of these.
 Twelfth Night used to be a time for exchanging presents, so perhaps the song is a folk memory of this practice.